A moving, poignant and ultimately uplifting memoir of love, loss and caring for the dying.

 Her dad, the proud, charmingly intelligent, self-made man who made people laugh, is in the grip of early onset Alzheimer's.
 His brilliant mind, which saw him building power stations and literally bringing light into the lives of others, has succumbed to darkness.

 As Robyn settles back in the rhythms of life in the rain-soaked vast Welsh valleys, she keeps a diary charting her journey as the dad she knew disappears before her eyes.
-Lyrical, poignant and with flashes of brilliant humour, My Mad Dad explores how in helping others we can heal ourselves.
+Lyrical, poignant and with flashes of brilliant humour, The Man He Used To Be explores how in helping others we can heal ourselves.
+Previously published in hardback as My Mad Dad.